CONNECT VIA SOCIAL: #TucsonSports Facebook | @TucsonSports Instagram | @TucsonSports Twitter

 The Town of Oro Valley also houses one of the top Aquatic Centers in the entire state of Arizona.
 With competition level facilities, plus plenty of fun options for families, this is a perfect place for athletes of all ages to train year-round.

-For more information about City of Tucson Parks and Recreation prices and fall schedule, call Billy Sassi at (520) 791-4245 or click here for a .pdf of their current program guide.
-For more information on the Town of Oro Valley Parks and Recreation, located in northwest Tucson, click here.
+For more information about City of Tucson Parks and Recreation prices and fall schedule, call Billy Sassi at (520) 791-4245 or click here for a .pdf of the City of Tucson Parks & Recreation guide.
+Click here for more information on the Town of Oro Valley Parks and Recreation, located in northwest Tucson.

 Check out Patagonia Lake and Parker Canyon Reservoir for open water swimming.
 Each is about an hour south and southeast of town.